Oct 10, 11, and 12, 2017

 October 12 and 13 2017

-The first 50 people through the door at each event will receive a free copy of Dr. Meyers’ book, Get Your Loved Sober: Alternatives to Nagging, Pleading, and Threatening.
-These books are available thanks to the generosity of Brentwood Springs
+Thanks to the generosity of Brentwood Springs, the first 50 people at each of Dr. Meyers’ public events received a free copy of his book, Get Your Loved Sober: Alternatives to Nagging, Pleading, and Threatening.

 Dr. Meyers co-authored the book, Get Your Loved One Sober: Alternatives to Nagging, Pleading, and Threatening.
 At this event he will walk you through his award-winning, scientifically proven CRAFT (Community Reinforcement and Family Training) approach to helping a loved one get sober.
 The scientifically based CRAFT approach helps you engage treatment-refusing substance users in a positive, compassionate way.
 This approach has been proven to improve the lives of Concerned Significant Others (CSOs), reduce the problematic addition behavior of your loved one, and increase loved one’s motivation to enter treatment.
 Research has shown that almost 7 out of 10 people who use the CRAFT method get their loved one to attend treatment.